Swatipal786/Assignment-4-DATA-Swati_Pal_100845961/README.md

 We have done increment changes on final-project branch and then merged all those changes on main branch altogether.
 .ipynb file contains code related to the activity of mental health attitudes and illness in various geographic location.
 .docx file contains the detailed images of graph and explaination, conclusion, command screenshot, etc.
+.csv files contains all data to run respective code.